Prosper438/Walmart-Sales-Analysis/README.md

 - Month = Gives month date from the date column
 - Day_name = Extracts the day name from the date column Modifications were also made on the dataset by changing the column name  for the Total column to Revenue.
+The data was loaded into MS Excel from MySQL with the aid of ODBC, which is then formatted as a table in microsoft excel.

 ## Exploratory Analysis.
 From the analysis from the data,these questions was asked.